zepinglee/citeproc-js/ref/citeproc-doc/citeproc-doc.rst

    citeproc.setContainerTitleAbbreviations(abbreviations);

-A latter version of the CSL specification may provide for selecting an appropriate list of abbreviations through a declaration in the CSL style file itself.
+A later version of the CSL specification may provide for selecting an appropriate list of abbreviations through a declaration in the CSL style file itself.
 For the present, this facility is available as a non-standard extension to